Exiled-from-my-family/DGDC-public/README.md

 7. Making Webscape mandatory for progression and easy to access.
 8. Simplifying everything.

-In content folder:
+Place in the content folder:
-AUDIO needs to be redownloaded, https://static.termer.net/download/bocorr9zsa/AUDIO.zip
+AUDIO needs to be redownloaded:

+https://static.termer.net/download/bocorr9zsa/AUDIO.zip

 and franks slash pack, and MATERIALS: https://static.termer.net/download/ppaadtp6qa/ARCADE%20drop%20in%20content%20slash%20MISSIONS.zip

 and stylizednaturepack:

 https://static.termer.net/download/igq9xalvm9/StylizedNatureVol2.zip

 and MISSIONS/ARCADE if you really want it: